w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ## Fly-out functionality

+The fly-out functionality is created using CSS and scripting with slightly separate considerations for mouse and keyboard users.

 ### Mouse users

-The following CSS-only code shows the submenu when the parent menu item is hovered.
-However, it has **two disadvantages**: It does not work for keyboard users, and the menu immediately disappears when the mouse leaves the parent menu items or the submenu.
+The following example uses this CSS code to show and hide the sub-menus when the parent menu items are hovered:

 {::nomarkdown}
-<%= code_start('','CSS-only: simple, but has disatvantages') %>
+<%= code_start('','CSS code') %>
 {:/nomarkdown}

 ~~~ css